ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 All meet at last beneath the cross.
 The Christian does not fear the knell,
 As angels toll the funeral bell.
-Written for the Sunday S
+Written for the Sunday Se
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_gary_ver01:data:sn87056600:00202191599:1878013001:0072/pct:3.195489,13.338097,15.789474,70.906276/!600,600/0/default.jpg"/>
 </td>